OnizukaLab/MISCELA-v/README.md

 # MISCELA_demo

-This project is a DEMO framework for time-series sensor data mining system, MISCELA.
+This project builds a DEMO system for spatio-temporal sensor data mining, MISCELA-V.

 ## requirements